SvenWesterbeek/DeHNSSo/README.md

 ### Nonlinear mode ensemble, reference data, and ramping

-The stability of this flow problem is assessed linearly ($N=1$, $M=0$) given that few solvers are able to perform such simulations nonlinearly.
+The stability of this flow problem is assessed linearly ($N=1$, $M=0$) for computational efficiency.
 Only the fundamental CFI, characterized by $\beta = 0.18$ is introduced at the inflow as the solution to the local eigenvalue problem.
 The reference data is provided by J. Franco of DLR using AHLNS (see Franco 2018) on the same base flow.
 The AHLNS is physically equivalent to the current HNS for linear simulations.
 No amplitude ramping is required as this concerns a linear simulation.

 The default value of $x_b = 0.85$ is used to define a buffer region covering the last 15% of the domain.

-## Swept-wing boundary layer: Interaction of Stationary crossflow instability with a Forward-Facing Step <a id="swept-wing-boundary-layer-interaction-of-a-stationary-cfi-with-a-step"></a>
+## Swept-wing boundary layer: Interaction of Stationary Crossflow Instability with a Forward-Facing Step <a id="swept-wing-boundary-layer-interaction-of-a-stationary-cfi-with-a-step"></a>

 This last simulation features a swept-wing boundary layer featuring a step.
 This flow problem was previously examined in Casacuberta (2022) (largest step) and is an adaptation on the experiments of Rius-Vidales and Kotsonis (2021).